-YMCA Camp Kanata is seeking role models to serve as counselors for the summer of 2019.
+YMCA Camp Kanata is seeking leaders to serve as counselors for the summer of 2023.
 Counselors live with and care for campers in their cabins and instruct on a variety of activities throughout the summer.

 Summer cabin counselors work outside through all kinds of summer weather.
-They lead by example, demonstrate strength of character and being a positive role model.
+They lead by example, demonstrate strength of character and are positive role models.

 Applying to work at Kanata is a competitive process.
 We typically have more applicants than spaces.
 We expect applicants to be a minimum of 16 years of age at the time of application, CILT (Camper in Leadership Training) and CIT (Counselor in Training) experience preferred, and one to two years of experience of working with children.
 Priority is given to applicants who are available to work the entire summer.